peterrauscher/Neighborly/README.md

 To run Neighborly locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/neighborly.git`
+1. Clone the repository: `git clone https://github.com/peterrauscher/Neighborly.git`
-2. Navigate to the project directory: `cd neighborly`
+2. Navigate to the project directory: `cd Neighborly`
 3. Install the dependencies: `npm install`
-4. Set up the required environment variables:
-   - Create a `.env` file in the root directory.
-   - Define the following environment variables in the `.env` file:
-     - `REACT_APP_API_BASE_URL`: The base URL of the API server (e.g., `http://localhost:5000`)
-     - `REACT_APP_GOOGLE_API_KEY`: Your Google Cloud API key for accessing Google services
-     - `REACT_APP_STORAGE_BUCKET_URL`: The URL of your Google Cloud Storage bucket
-5. Start the development server: `npm start`
+4. Start the development server: `npm start`
-6. Open your browser and visit `http://localhost:3000` to view Neighborly.
+5. Open your browser and visit `http://localhost:3000` to view Neighborly.

-**Note:** You need to have MongoDB Realm and Google Cloud Services set up and configured with the necessary credentials and resources for full functionality.
-Please refer to the respective documentation for detailed setup instructions.
+> **Note:** Details about running with your own Atlas and Google Cloud instances coming soon.
+Right now, things are hardcoded to use my own infrastructure.

 ## Deployment